AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 ### "No Role" Section

-When a user belongs to a Resource Pool associated with a project, but they do not have a job role associated with them, they appear in the `No Role` section, instead of under a specific job role.
+When a user belongs to a Resource Pool associated with a project, but they do&nbsp;not have a job role associated with them, they appear in the **No Role** section, instead of under a specific job role.

-You cannot budget hours for a user in a `No Role` section.
+You cannot budget hours for a user in a **No Role** section.
 The user must have at least one job role associated with them to be budgeted for work.
 ![no_role_with_user___res_planner.png](assets/no-role-with-user---res-planner-350x165.png)

 ### "No User" Section

-When you assign a task to a team, or you leave it unassigned, the Planned Hours appear under the `No User` section which appears under the `No Role` section in the Resource Planner.
-These tasks do not appear in the Resource Planner when using the `View by User` view.&nbsp;
+When you assign a task to a team, or you leave it unassigned, the Planned Hours appear under the **No User** section which appears under the **No Role** section in the Resource Planner.
+These tasks do not appear in the Resource Planner when using the **View by User** view.&nbsp;

-You can see the amount of Planned Hours attributed to tasks on the project in the `No User` section in the Resource Planner, but you cannot budget for these allocations.&nbsp;
+You can see the amount of Planned Hours attributed to tasks on the project in the **No User** section in the Resource Planner, but you cannot budget for these allocations.&nbsp;

 ![no_user_and_no_role___res_planner.png](assets/no-user-and-no-role---res-planner-350x129.png)